ARU1-TEAM/Ubuntu-complete-install/README.md

  - Once the installation is finished, restart your computer.

 ## Grub
 Grub is a simple way to set a dualboot on your computer.
-It is a bootloader.
+It is a **bootloader**.

 ### Install Grub
 Install os-prober and grub2 packages